-Life Cycle.-The intermediate host is the rabbit and rodent, which become infested through water or food contaminated with the ova from the dog; in the stomach the six-hooked embryos are liberated; they migrate to the connective tissue and develop small cysts which contain a single larva suspended from the mother membrane by means of a pedicle, which floats in a colorless fluid.
-Dogs become infested by devouring the carcasses of rabbits or rodents harboring the cystic form; the larval or cystic form is called the coenurus serialis.
+Life Cycle.-The intermediate host is the rabbit and rodent, which become infested through water or food contaminated with the ova from the dog; in the stomach the six-hooked embryos are liberated; they migrate to the connective tissue and develop small cysts which contain the larvæ suspended from the mother membrane by means of pedicles, which floats in a colorless fluid.
+Dogs become infested by devouring the carcasses of rabbits or rodents harboring the cystic form; the larval or cystic form is called the coenurus serialis or multiceps serialis.